 - Feels crushed when people don’t want to talk with you

-- Chasing prospects all over the place to “just check-in”
+- Chasing prospects all over the place to “just check in”

-- Feels like a pest or too salesy
+- Feels like a pest or too ‘salesy’

+There are 7.8 billion people on the planet.
 How many of them do you need to close to make the money you want to make?
 If the answer is anything less than “all of them,” then you can stop trying to close everyone you talk to.